In this post: A simple, affordable and DIY update for a wood deck that includes stain, a railing fix and new accessories.

 In the spirit of keeping it real, I’m here today to share our back deck and how I fixed a mistake I made a few years ago.
-First off let me say that sometimes you just have to take a leap of faith and try something new.
+First of all, let me say that sometimes you just have to take a leap of faith and try something new.
 If, by chance, it doesn’t work out so well, you also must admit you were wrong.
 Which is what I’m doing today…but let me start at the beginning.
 Here (below) is our deck in late May.
 Notice the light gray stain.

-My husband has spent the past three years saying I told you so…because he warned me but I didn’t listen.
-So after living with it a few years and trying my best to keep it clean, I admitted defeat and went back to a brown stain for the deck floor.
+My husband has spent the past three years saying I told you so…because he warned me, but I didn’t listen.
+So after living with it a few years and trying my best to keep it clean, I admitted defeat, and went back to a brown stain for the deck floor.

-It does show dirt but not nearly like the gray did…and most of the time I can tidy up with just a blower.
+It does show dirt, but not nearly like the gray did…and most of the time I can tidy up with just a blower.
 After searching on Pinterest for deck colors, I decided to go with a white railing.
 This pin was my inspiration.
 I am, so far, very happy with my choice.
 Not only does it have an updated look, but the white railing lightens it up too.

 I also had a problem with rotted posts.
 At first I thought I would have to replace every post in the railing…or remove the railing altogether.
 After thinking about it a while, I realized I could just cut off the post tops and add a finial.

-I really wanted the post caps like in my inspiration picture, but I opted for the finials because they were so much cheaper.
+I really wanted the post caps like in my inspiration picture, but I opted for the finials, because they were so much cheaper.
 The caps were over $10 each and the finials were just over $2.00.
-I needed eleven so after I did the math, the finials won out.
+I needed eleven, so after I did the math, the finials won out.
 I think they give it a little classic charm and honestly, anything is better than the rotting posts I had before.